Singular blocks of parabolic category O and finite W-algebras

+Finally, note that $V(\gr J_\fq)= (G\cdot \fq^\perp\cap \cS)$ and so $J_\fq$ is admissible.
+Since $J_\fq$ is minimal over itself, \cite[1.2.2(vii)]{LosW} implies that $J_\fq^\dagger=I_\fq$.
+Given any module $M$ over $\cW_e$ such that $\Ann(M)\supset J_\fq$, we have that $\Ann(M\otimes_{\cW_e}\sQ)=\Ann(M)^\dagger \supset I_\fq$, and {\it vice versa} for any Whittaker module killed by $I_\fq$. \end{proof} \begin{remark} In fact, the algebras $U(\fq)/I_\fq$ and $\cW_e/J_\fq$ have deeper ties to geometry than the theorems above make clear.
+There is a ``geometric category $\cO$'' attached to a symplectic variety $X$ and a Hamiltonian $\C^*$-action on $X$ (which plays the role of choosing a Borel for usual category $\cO$).
+This is a category of sheaves of modules over a quantization of the structure sheaf on $X$ (in the sense of \cite[Definition 1.3]{BK04a}) satisfying certain geometric properties.

+When applied to the varieties $\fX^Q_e$, the categories we arrive at exactly $\cO^\fq(\chi_\mu,0)$, and the equivalence is given by applying a (modified) sections functor to arrive in the category of modules over $\cW_e/J_\fq$, and then applying the equivalence of Theorem \ref{main}.
+A precise description of this construction requires an investment in technology which there is no space for in this paper, and will be given in a forthcoming paper of the author, Braden, Licata and Proudfoot \cite{BLPWgco}; much of the set-up is done in the special case of hypertoric varieties (another class of symplectic varieties) in \cite[\S 5]{BLPWtorico}. \end{remark}

 Interestingly, this establishes a conjecture which had appeared in an unpublished manuscript of Bezrukavnikov and \Mirkovic, and which had been previously studied by the author and Stroppel. \begin{definition} We say that a $D$-module $\cM$ on $G/Q$ is {\bf $\mathbf{(N,f)}$-equivariant} if the action of $\fn$ on $\cM$ by $n\cdot m=\a_nm-f(n)m$ (where $\a_n$ is the vector field given by the infinitesimal action of $n$ on $G/Q$) integrates to an $N$-equivariant structure on $\cM$.
-Some authors use ``strongly equivariant'' for this form of equivariance. \end{definition}
+Some authors use ``strongly equivariant'' for this form of equivariance. \end{definition} In the case where $Q=B$, these D-modules are studied by Ginzburg in \cite[\S 5]{Gin08}, where he calls them ``Whittaker D-modules.''